 The GNWT developed its Highway Strategy in 1989 after authority for the Northwest Territories (NWT) highway system was devolved from the federal government.
 By 1994, the remaining 18km of the highway to Wrigley was completed.
 Preliminary engineering, environmental and financial studies to support planning for construction of the remainder of the proposed highway to Inuvik were completed in 1999.

 In 2010, the DOT of the GNWT signed Memoranda of Understanding with the Gwich’in Tribal Council; 5658 NWT Ltd representing the Tulita Land Corporation, the Norman Wells Land Corporation, the Fort Norman Metis Land Corporation and the Tulita Dene Band; K’ahsho Got’ine Development Foundation; and the Pehdzeh Ki First Nation to complete Project Description Reports to support further planning for the development of the highway in their respective territories.
 The Project Description Reports were completed in 2011 and 2012 providing preliminary design and environmental planning information for each territory.

+In August 2014, in accordance with the revised priorities of the GNWT, DOT re-scoped the project footprint for the all-weather highway.
+The re-scoped project refers to the 321 km all-weather highway from Wrigley to Norman Wells rather than the entire 818 km to the Dempster Highway south of Inuvik.

 Referral to environmental assessment

 In February 2013, the DOT submitted a land use application to the Mackenzie Valley Land and Water Board for clearing of a section of the Mackenzie Valley Highway in the Gwich’in Settlement Area.
-In addition, the four Project Description Reports described above were submitted by the developer as part of its application.
 The Mackenzie Valley Land and Water Board prepared to initiate a preliminary screening of the highway according to Section 124 of the Mackenzie Valley Resource Management Act (MVRMA).
 Under authority of Section 126(2)(a) of the MVRMA, the DOT referred its own application, including the entire 818 km Mackenzie Valley Highway to the Mackenzie Valley Review Board (Review Board) for environmental assessment.
+The current Terms of Reference pertain to the re-scoped project as submitted in August 2014.

 Legal context and the Terms of Reference development process